agile-ts/documentation/docs/Interfaces.md

 ## `IngestConfigInterface`

-The `IngestConfigInterface` is used as configuration object to ingest `Observers` into the `runtime`.
+The `IngestConfigInterface` is used as configuration object to ingest `Jobs` into the `runtime`.
-Here is a Typescript Interface for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface for quick reference.
+However, each property is explained in more detail below.
 ```ts
 export interface IngestConfigInterface {
   perform?: boolean;